She called me because she was confused about her next step in her career.

 It’s up to you to carve out the time and resouces you need to nurture your dreams.
 If you are already overstretched, sometimes a pick-axe may be required to do this successfully.
 But it is possible.

 Personally I have found other secret benefits to keeping my dreams on the sidelines.
-My main income comes from marketing consulting for clients, especially for one main client, a web development company called New Edge Design.
-I really enjoy this work and I’m maybe even a bit obsessed with it, but it is not my passion in life.
+My main income comes from Yes Potential, a website buiding and marketing company.
+I really enjoy my work and I’m maybe even a bit obsessed with it, but it is not my passion in life.

 - I’m not desperate for clients or earnings.
 Nothing ruins your passion for your passion like a desperate need to succeed in it, or failure in your attempts to make it “successful.”
-When it comes to your dreams, your success should be measured by the quality of the experience and not profits (though I do charge money for my consulting services, but not out of a need to survive).
+When it comes to your dreams, your success should be measured by the quality of the experience and not profits.

 “Do what you love and the money will follow,” is famous career guidance advice you hear all the time.